×

 1. Align RCSA with Business Strategy

-More often than not RCSAs become a periodic tick-the-box exercise.
+More often than not RCSAs become a periodic box-ticking exercise.
 However, for organizations to derive maximum value from their RCSA program, it is important to align it with strategic business goals and embed into the overarching business strategy.
 This will enable risk managers to analyze RCSA results through the lens of organizational risk appetite and focus on material risks and key controls, driving optimum utilization of resources.
 To align the RCSA program with business goals, the first step is to get the buy-in from the top management that will help to set the tone across the enterprise.
 It is important to note here that organizations must have a standardized risk and control taxonomy to efficiently document all key elements.

 2. Establish a Dynamic, Iterative Process